 To make your own tincture, you’ll need a mason jar, an oven, a baking sheet, parchment paper, cheesecloth, high-proof alcohol, hemp flower, and something to grind your hemp flower.
 You’ll also need a container to use for your final product.

 How much hemp flower and alcohol to use is up to you.
-It’s flexible, since it depends on the plant you’re using, your tolerance levels, and how potent you’d like your tincture to be.
+It’s flexible since it depends on the plant you’re using, your tolerance levels, and how potent you’d like your tincture to be.
 Ultimately, this means making your own tincture may require some experimentation to determine how much to use.
-Learn more about CBD tincture dosing.

 Making CBD Oil: Our step-by-step guide